InsomniacByTrade/NetXThermostatHASS/README.md

 ## Installation

+- **Via HACS**
 1. Install this repo via HACS by copying the link into the custom repos option
+2. Restart Home Assistant
+- **Manual Installation**
-2. Manual install requires copying the custom_components folder into your Home Assistant installation.
+1. Manual install requires copying the custom_components folder into your Home Assistant installation.
-3. Restart Home Assistant
+2. Restart Home Assistant

 ## Configuration